 Mosaic wall art has been a traditional way to adorn interiors since ancient times.
 The brilliant colors, energetic contrasts, and motifs have remained popular today.
 Whether just part of an overall look that references Morocco or Mexico or as a stand-alone piece of art, it is another example of fireplace tiling that you can use in your own home.

 If you’re perplexed at where to begin, we’ve gathered some examples that will run the gamut from bohemian touches to big statements.
 Ethnically influenced style can be just as wild or mild as you want it to be.
 Heavily layered swathes of patterns can feel just as exotic as smaller accent pieces in strong colors.
 There’s no one-size-fits-all take on this look.
 It can use your past travels from any country, combine it with any size of room or color scheme, and look marvelous.

 Let’s look at the ways it can completely change the look of your fireplace.

 The vivid blues of this treatment are definitely Moroccan inspired.
 But is it overwhelmingly ornate?
 No. The colors do a lot of the work, here.
 With the indigo blues surrounding the fireplace, the focal point is rather intense, but the graduated colors blend in the rest of the room’s art.

-Using the geometric repeats of floral designs is another way to bring out the exotic in your fireplace tilework.
+Using the Moroccan design of flower mosaic art is another way to bring out the exotic in your fireplace tile work.
 It can be used as above, just surrounding the fireplace, or to outline other features, such as the mantel or chimney edges.
 It also combines well with solid color tiles.